Process isolation

 Process isolation is a set of different hardware and software technologies designed to protect each process from other processes on the operating system.
-It does so by preventing process A from writing to process B.
+It does so by preventing process A from writing to process B. Security is easier to enforce by disallowing inter-process memory access, in contrast with architectures in which any process can write to any memory in any other process.

-Process isolation can be implemented with virtual address space, where process A's address space is different from process B's address space – preventing A from writing onto B.
+Process isolation can be implemented by giving each process its own virtual address space, where process A's address space is different from process B's address space – preventing A from writing onto B.

-Security is easier to enforce by disallowing inter-process memory access, in contrast with less secure architectures such as DOS in which any process can write to any memory in any other process.

 Limited inter-process communication

 In a system with process isolation, limited (controlled) interaction between processes may still be allowed over inter-process communication (IPC) channels such as shared memory, local sockets or Internet sockets.
 In this scheme, all of the process' memory is isolated from other processes except where the process is allowing input from collaborating processes.

 System policies may disallow IPC in some circumstances.
 For example, in mandatory access control systems, subjects with different sensitivity levels may not be allowed to communicate with each other.
 The security implications in these circumstances are broad and span applications in network key encryption systematics as well as distributed caching algorithms.
 Interface-defined protocols such as basic cloud access architecture and network sharing are similarly affected.